vsathiesh/AI-TechSeries/Challenge4.md

 <h3>Pseudo code : </h3>
 <p><b>STEP 1 : </b>Create two functions for those model files and each function should return Pass/Fail response</p>
 <p><b>STEP 2 : </b>In front end create two Radio Buttons for those model files, while selecting model 1 Radio Button it should call the model 1 Quality checker functionalities and show the response in front end and the same procedure for model 2.</p>
 <p><b>STEP 3 : </b>If you decide to take the picture by live streaming, make sure you use the correct product.
-If the Image does not contain any related product details, it will throw the 'Fail' response.</p>
+If the Image does not contain any related product details, it should throw the 'Fail' response.</p>
 <p><b>STEP 4 : </b>If you click the Browse Button for selecting an image, make sure you select the relevant image.</p>
 <p><b>STEP 5 : </b>If you enter the URL for selecting an image, make sure you give the right path for the image.</p>
 <h2>Model 1 Sample Outputs</h2>